jdamata/terraform-provider-sonarqube/docs/resources/sonarqube_portfolio.md

 - branch - (Optional) Which branch to analyze.
 If nothing, or "" is specified, the main branch is used.
 - tags - (Optional) List of Project tags to populate the Portfolio from.
 Only active when `selection_mode` is `TAGS`
 - regexp - (Optional) A regular expression that is used to match Projects with a matching name OR key.
 If they match, they are added to the Portfolio
+- setting - (Optional) The definition of a Setting to be used by this Portfolio as documented in the `setting` block below.

+A `setting` block supports:

+- key - (Required) Setting key
+- value - (Optional) Single valued setting value
+- values - (Optional) Multi-valued setting values
+- field_values - (Optional) Multi-field setting values

+One of value, values, field_values _must_ be supplied

 ## Attributes Reference
 The following attributes are exported in addition to the arguments above: